VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

 2. [High churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate),
    e.g. when old time series are substituted with new time series at a high rate.
-   When VitoriaMetrics encounters a sample for new time series, it needs to register the time series in the internal index (aka `indexdb`), so it can be quickly located on subsequent select queries.
+   When VictoriaMetrics encounters a sample for new time series, it needs to register the time series in the internal index (aka `indexdb`), so it can be quickly located on subsequent select queries.
    The process of registering new time series in the internal index is an order of magnitude slower than the process of adding new sample to already registered time series.